-Home sellers in Riverside still need to carefully analyse bids – beyond the money amount – and reject some even in today’s seller’s market with little inventory and high demand.
+Home sellers in San Bernardino still need to carefully analyse bids – beyond the money amount – and reject some even in today’s seller’s market with little inventory and high demand.
 Others genuinely aren’t qualified purchasers, others are just too picky and have unreasonable expectations, and yet others include things in their offer that are grounds for rejection.
-Here are three warning signs that Riverside property sellers should be on the lookout for to assist you.
+Here are three warning signs that San Bernardino property sellers should be on the lookout for to assist you.

 1. Lack of Pre-approval and Too Little Earnest Money

-One significant warning sign that Riverside house sellers must watch out for is a buyer who is either unqualified, unreliable, or simply a lousy bet.
+One significant warning sign that San Bernardino house sellers must watch out for is a buyer who is either unqualified, unreliable, or simply a lousy bet.
 The two main signs of this are a lack of pre-approval and a proposal for an earnest money deposit that is excessively low.

 Most serious buyers will obtain a mortgage pre-approval before they even start looking for a home.
 One of the best methods for buyers to demonstrate to sellers that they will be able to qualify for a mortgage at the end of escrow is to obtain a pre-approval.
 However, if a buyer isn’t pre-approved, you have no way of knowing if they will be able to secure finance for the transaction.
 A clear warning sign is an offer that isn’t accompanied by a pre-approval letter.

 A tiny earnest money deposit is probably a sign that the buyer isn’t seriously considering the acquisition or isn’t financially prepared to do it.
-Contact a Riverside agent at 951-476-3231 to find out more about what a proper earnest money deposit should be (one that isn’t a red flag).
+Contact a San Bernardino agent at 951-476-3231 to find out more about what a proper earnest money deposit should be (one that isn’t a red flag).

 2. Too Many Contingencies

-Another glaring red flag for home sellers in Riverside is an offer with too many contingencies.
+Another glaring red flag for home sellers in San Bernardino is an offer with too many contingencies.

 “Contingencies in real estate are requirements put forth by buyers that must be satisfied in order for the deal to proceed.
 For instance, a lot of purchasers will want the inspection contingency in the purchase agreement.
 This implies that the buyer will require some time for your home’s inspection.
 Additionally, if any problems are discovered, a buyer might demand that you fix them before the deal can be finalized.”